sanjorgek/sanpassport/README.md

 ~~~bash
 $ npm install sanpassport
 ~~~
-Then you need a valid user model/schema with constructor, findById and findOne functions, also every object need comparePassword and save.
+Then you need a valid user model/schema with constructor, findById and findOne functions, also every object need comparePassword and create.
 One example with mongoose:
 ~~~js
 var mongoose = require('mongoose');
 var Schema = mongoose.Schema;